Red Mountain: The steep high-altitude road via Peek-A-Boo Gulch

 | Average Gradient | 10.16% |

-Is Red Mountain accessible during the summer months?
+Is Red Mountain open in the summer?